tliu526/ireg_CA/journal/Journal.md

 ![](crhx_ash_density.jpg)

-The ash density graphs again show no correlation between ash density and starting configuration, although on average the larger grids have higher ash densities than the smaller graphs.
-This is not surprising, as there is more "real estate" for static structures and oscillators to populate the area without being disturbed.
+<s>The ash density graphs again show no correlation between ash density and starting configuration, although on average the larger grids have higher ash densities than the smaller graphs.
+This is not surprising, as there is more "real estate" for static structures and oscillators to populate the area without being disturbed.</s>

+__EDIT:__ The above ash density graphs are incorrect, as the ash density numbers have been inflated due to a calculation error.
+See the journal entry on 2/1 for correct ash analysis.

 ##1/22/2016